 / like slow torture / medieval torture device / ever-tightening /

-With increasing anxiety, I was able to have a phone chat with KS when we got back from the beach.
+With increasing anxiety, I was able to have a phone chat with Karin when we got back from the beach.
 I described my symptoms to her, and she actually listened to me and told me that from her research and experience, it sounded very much like I had a concussion without any signs pointing to something really serious (such as brain bleeding).
 She gave me some recommendations, such as asking work to either give me some days off entirely, or at least to shorten my work day to 6 hours a day for a little while to give my brain a chance to reset.
 No screens, dark rooms, because eye movement tired the brain out, and definitely to please try to see a neurologist as soon as I could.
 She told me to call if I needed to.
 Her empathy and sympathy were like a rope being offered as I clung precariously to a sheer face of rock.

 Help At Last